Forms: Set limits on the number of items you will sell

 If you have limited inventory available, you can set a limit on the quantity of tickets (or other items) you will sell through your form.
 LGL Forms will track the number of items sold across all form submissions and prevent the sale of more than you have available.

-IMPORTANT: This limit option is available only on an Amount field that uses the "Suggested with quantity" option.
+IMPORTANT: This inventory limit option is available only for a single Amount field that uses the "Suggested with quantity" option.
+This inventory limit applies to items listed within that single Amount field only.

 There's also an option to simply limit the number of form submissions you'll accept.
 To learn more about how to use that simple approach, see Limit how many submissions you'll accept on a form.